-Frame A

-Frame B

-Figure 7.
-Corn grain (frame A) and soybean (frame B) green water consumption by state.
-Green dots represent stations in the NREL data and county average in the ANL data.
-Box and whiskers represent the average value along with the 2.5th, 25th, 50th, 75th, and 90th percentiles.

-4.2.
 Water Footprinting Tool Flexibility and Improvements to Scenario Analysis.
 BioSpatial H2O builds on previous water consumption analyses to provide a platform for a more complete scenario based assessment.
 BioSpatial H2O’s SD framework provides a flexible and user-friendly interface for on-demand spatially explicit water consumption scenario analysis for many U.S. agricultural crops.
 We have only shown results for corn grain and soybeans in this study for illustrative and validation purposes.
 BioSpatial H2O models green and blue water footprints from multiple agricultural crops at a several levels of geographic aggregations in the continental U.S. The user interface of the SD model component can be modified to allow BioSpatial H2O users access to different aspects of the water consumption calculations.
 These controls permit users to quickly make modifications such as to yield and see the implications of those results in real time.
 Expansion or modification of BioSpatial H2O to new conditions and applications would take time, but are also possible using SD.